A selection of websites which may be of interest

 - Onegeology – new international project making geological map data for the Earth available in one place.

-- Aside from our own Fforest Fawr Geopark Festival (end of May/start June each year), there are other excellent opportunities for an introduction to the landscapes and cultural heritage of the wider region such as the Crickhowell Walking Festival (March), the Talgarth Walking Festival (start May each year), the Gower Walking Festival (early June), the Roots and Routes Festival (throughout the year within the east of the Brecon Beacons National Park, exploring links between the Blaenavon World Heritage Site and the Monmouthshire and Brecon Canal) and the Wales Valleys Walking Festival (each September).
+- Aside from our own Fforest Fawr Geopark Festival (end of May/start June each year), there are other excellent opportunities for an introduction to the landscapes and cultural heritage of the wider region such as the Crickhowell Walking Festival (March), the Talgarth Walking Festival (start May each year), the Gower Walking Festival (early June), the Roots and Routes Festival (throughout the year within the east of the Bannau Brycheiniog (formerly Brecon Beacons) National Park, exploring links between the Blaenavon World Heritage Site and the Monmouthshire and Brecon Canal) and the Wales Valleys Walking Festival (each September).

 UNESCO Sites in the UK